Your questions, our answers

 Soap-free cleanser lsensitive skin:

-Surgras, cleansing without drying:
+Surgras soap, cleansing without drying:

 The cleanser is surgras, enriched with nourishing surgras agents such lsweet almond oil or shea butter, for example, enabling it to cleanse the skin without ever drying it out.
 It moisturizes and softens the skin, enabling it to retain its natural moisture.
+By keeping lskin hydrated, it soothes and prevents itching.
+And contrary to lbelief, surgras cleansers can be used on the body as well as the face.

+Gentle Solid Cleanser is formulated with vegetable oils.
 Mild surfactants Lthen added to thicken the formula and create a solid texture.
 The composition of a solid cleanser is more concentrated and contains less water.

 Eau fraîche La low alcohol content and is therefore less irritating to the skin.
 It is comparable to a mist for its lightness and more diffused, invigorating scent.
 More recommended in spring or summer, its concentration is 5% maximum and lasts over 2 hours on the skin.